-This is one of the most common heard myth when it comes to stock market investing.
+This is one of the most commonly heard myth when it comes to stock market investing.
 And it is so popular that this investing myth has become one of the theories is few places.

 However, through knowledge and skills, Investors can change the probability of winning.
-Investors can reliably predict the outcome which follows trends, patterns and fundamental studies like balance sheet, profit loss statement, cash flow statement etc. Although, no one knows the future but investors has been able to put the odds in their favor by thorough analysis, proper studies & training.
+Investors can reliably predict the outcome which follows trends, patterns and fundamental studies like balance sheet, profit loss statement, cash flow statement etc. Although, no one knows the future investors have been able to put the odds in their favor by thorough analysis, proper studies & training.

 If you are new to investing and want to stay away from common myths and mistakes in stock market, I will highly recommend you to read this book: One Up On Wall Street: How To Use What You Already Know To Make Money In the Market.
 It is one of my favourite books on stock market.

 This is the second most common investing myth.
 People easily presume that you can’t start investing until you have a whole lot of money.
 And this makes investing ‘rich people’s game’.

 But this isn’t true.
 You don’t need millions to start investing.
 A good thorough study about the company and just a few bucks in the bank is enough for start investing.
 Even the greatest investor of all time, Warren Buffett, started his first investment with only a few dollars at an age of eleven.
 He didn’t need a million dollars to make him a billionaire.
 So, why should you?

 Everyone can start investing with even the little amount that they have.

 3. Investing on your own takes too much time.

 This third investing myth states that you need to give a lot of time to invest on your own.
 But this is also not true in today’s world.
 Technology has completely changed the way information is transmitted now.
 This has allowed an average investor to access information quickly and easily to make smarter and faster decisions.